 Urgent Breast Implant Replacement Before and After Pictures

 Left: Before breast implant replacement, the implants are high, hard, ruptured and

 surrounded by a long untreated hematoma.
 The bump at the bottom of the breast is

 where the hematoma is about to drain through the skin.
 Right: After capsulectomies,

 drainage of the hematoma, closure of the lower pocket, capsule modifications and

-breast implant replacement with a larger implant the breasts normal shape and feel.
+breast implant replacement with a larger cohesive (form-stable) silicone gel breast implant, the breast's normal shape and feel is restored.